wagner-deoliveira/versify/README.md

 Now Versify works with commands to create a branch, update the file in the repository and... wait for it...
 Create a pull request directly from the CLI itself!

-## How to install

-First, install the crustacean language [Rust](https://www.rust-lang.org/tools/install).
-The next step is to clone the repository and then ``cd versify``.

 **Important**
 You have to set a GitHub access token in order to use the CLI.
 Go to the [developer settings](https://github.com/settings/tokens) and then create a new GitHub access token (classic).